 Learn how to become a trained volunteer to monitor the conditions of your local stream, lake, estuary, or wetlands.
 By becoming a volunteer monitor, you will learn about water resources, provide information to decisions makers, and join a network of dedicated individuals.
-To learn how to become involved in a citizen water quality monitoring program in Virginia, contact a representative of Virginia Citizens for Water Quality, Anne Dunckel with the Alliance for the Chesapeake Bay at firstname.lastname@example.org or Stuart Torbeck, DEQ’s Water Quality Data Liaison, at email@example.com.
+To learn how to become involved in a citizen water quality monitoring program in Virginia, contact a representative of Virginia Citizens for Water Quality or the Virginia Department of Environmental Quality (DEQ) at firstname.lastname@example.org.

 For more information, see the following Websites:

 - Virginia Citizens for Water Quality – http://vcwq.wordpress.com/

 - DEQ Citizen Water Quality Monitoring – https://www.deq.virginia.gov/water/water-quality/monitoring/citizen-monitoring

 - U.S. Environmental Protection Agency (EPA), Volunteer Monitoring – http://www.epa.gov/polluted-runoff-nonpoint-source-pollution/nonpoint-source-volunteer-monitoring

 Demonstrates the potential of volunteer monitors to gather environmentally important information on lakes, rivers, and estuaries.
 Volunteers have been submitting information during the annual Dip-In since 1994.
 The Secchi Dip-In is part of Lakes Appreciation Month, in July.
 The website includes ways to get involved and more: https://www.nalms.org/secchidipin/.